Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ![controller_northwest_view](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/controller_northwest_view.jpg)
 ![controller_rear_view](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/controller_rear_view.jpg)
 ### 3.3.
 Firmware Development:
-Using VS Code and PlatformIO, custom firmware was written to process sensor data and send corres- ponding MIDI signals via Wi-Fi.
-Libraries like KWDIKAS facilitated the MIDI communication.
+Using VS Code and PlatformIO, custom firmware was written to process sensor data and send corresponding MIDI signals via Wi-Fi.
+Libraries like AppleMIDI facilitated the MIDI communication.
 ### 3.4.
 Wi-Fi Configuration:
-The ESP32 connects to a local Wi-Fi network and communicates with rtpMIDI on a designated IP address, enabling the wireless transmission of MIDI data.
+If the ESP32 cannot connect to a WiFi network, it starts in WiFi setup mode.
+In this mode it acts as a router in which one must connect to the device and enter the network's credential for the controller to connect to.
+Once the correct credentials are entered the controller connects to the Wifi network with automatic IP address assignment.
+Then the ESP32 communicates with rtpMIDI on its designated IP address, enabling the wireless transmission of MIDI data.
 ## 4. Software Integration
 ### 4.1.
-MIDI-OX Setup:
-Step-by-step guide to installing and configuring MIDI-OX for monitoring and routing MIDI data.
+Configuring rtpMIDI:
+To use the rtpMIDI you must first create a session for your computer, then create a directory which contains the controller's info such as Name, IP-address and Port and then just press the connect button.
+The rtpMIDI has a built in latency gauge but I find it is not very precise since is measures the latency based on the signals transmitted from the controller, so if the actual latency is for example 50ms but a MIDI signal is transmitted every 1000ms then the latency gauge will write 1000ms. the ESP32 and computer.
 ### 4.2.
-Configuring rtpMIDI:
-Instructions on setting up rtpMIDI, assigning IP addresses, and ensuring a stable connection between the ESP32 and computer.
-### 4.3.
 Ableton Live 11 Integration:
-Details on how the MIDI controller was integrated with Ableton Live, including loading presets and mapping triggers to specific functions.
+Using AppleMIDI, the controller can behave as a MIDI device.
+Then, on the Ableton settings I use a MackeControl surface with input from the computer's rtpMIDI session created in the previous step.
+Then, Ableton can see the MIDI signals from every MIDI channel the controller is transmitting.
+Then one can map each MIDI CC from the different channels in whatevere parameter he likes using the MIDI Mappings editor in Ableton.
+After you setup your mappings you can just save the project and the mappings will load automatically when loading the project.
 ## 5. Testing and Results
 ### 5.1.
 Performance Metrics:
 #### Latency:
 The latency is impressively low, staying under 20ms, which allows for precise playing, even at 16th-note rhythms.
-However, this can vary depending on the use of latency-inducing instruments, VSTs, or an increase in audio buffer size.
+However, this can vary depending on the use of latency-inducing VSTs, or increased audio buffer size.
 #### Range:
 The range is virtually limitless for anyone connected to the same LAN, regardless of their physical location, allowing them to interact with your Ableton settings.
 The ESP32's Wi-Fi range itself extends over 5 meters.
 One can move to the floor below the router while playing the controller, and the connection remains seamless with the Ableton presets.
 The ESP32, combined with rtpMIDI, provides a strong and stable Wi-Fi connection with no packet loss.
 ### 5.2.
 Battery Life:
 A 3500mAh 18650 type Li-Ion is more than enough to supply the controller for a 8 hour jamming session.
 ### 5.3.
 Web Interface Testing:
-Evaluating the responsiveness and usability of the HTML web page for remote control.
+The webpage intercommunication is seamless and stable.
 ## 6. Challenges and Solutions
 ### 6.1.
 Connectivity Issues:
-Encountered occasional Wi-Fi dropouts.
-Solutions included optimizing the Wi-Fi configuration and testing in different environments.
+One sort of an issue is that when a device occupies the IP address of the controller's last session, then the controller will assign itself a different IP address.
+Then you will have no way of getting that address and you will have to setup the connection again.
+There is research on working around this issue.
+Since minimum latency is required, hosting a very hitech website with lots of processing power would drain the cpu power and battery of the ESP32 so for now the webpage will stay as minimal as possible.
 ### 6.2.
 Power Management:
-Managing power consumption to extend battery life while maintaining performance.
-Implemented power- saving modes and optimized code to reduce CPU load.
+The radio transmition is the most demanding process on the ESP32.
+There are builtin ESP32 power options regarding WiFi usage, closing and opening the WiFi antenna and lowering the rate at which packages are being sent.
+If there is a stable latency of 20ms, then the ESP32 can sleep for most of the time, wake up to transmit or receive and then fall asleep again.
+These techniques are being researched for optimum power performance.
+The code it self is quite lite, and the processing power needed for it is of minimal impact on the battery life.
 ## 7. Conclusion
 ### 7.1.
 Project Recap:
 The wireless MIDI controller successfully achieved its goals, providing a flexible and portable solution for musicians and producers.
 ### 7.2.
 Potential Improvements:
-Exploring additional triggers, integrating more sensors, or expanding the web interface with more controls.
+Integrated additional buttons & functions, integrating more sensors & HID, or expanding the web interface with more controls.
 ### 7.3.
 Future Work:
-Possible developments include expanding the range of the controller, integrating with more DAWs, or adding Bluetooth support.
+3D printed casing.
 ## 8. References
 ### 8.1.
 Citations:
 List of any technical papers, tutorials, or online resources consulted during the project.